 - New York City Pass.
-There are various options (with or without bus tour for example) and they often run specials so have a look and see if the New York City Pass will save you money on what you want to do in New York.
+There are various options (with and without bus tour) and they often run specials so have a look and see if the New York City Pass will save you money on what you want to do in New York.

 - Museums.
 Watch for free times for visiting the many museums in the city.
 The Museum of Modern Art offers free admission from 4:00-8:00 pm on Fridays.
 Museum at the Fashion Institute is always free.
 For a complete list of New York museums and when they're free go to FreeMuseumDays.

 - Go to Cathedral of Saint John the Divine.
 Located on the upper west side, Saint John the Divine is a massive cathedral and a major attraction in the city.
 It's free, though donations are appreciated.
 And, bonus, down the block is the diner featured in the Seinfeld series.

 - Go shopping and get a deal.
 Here's a guide to shopping deals in New York City.
 You can also check out Time Out's sample sale page.
 It's updated all the time so sometimes the list is long and at other times it's shorter.

 - Cheap entertainment.
 New York City is the entertainment capital of the world.
 When you consider live theater, plus television, film, opera, concerts...
 I think New York takes the title.
 Here are tips for entertainment on a budget: